Gdoc/Admin

 We need a timely global database on accidents in energy supply chains

-The figures we reference on accidents from nuclear, solar, and wind are based on the most comprehensive figures we have to date.
-However, they are not perfect, and no timely dataset tracking these accidents exists.
-This is a key gap in our understanding of the safety of energy sources – and how their safety is changing over time.
+The figures we reference on nuclear, solar, and wind accidents are based on the most comprehensive figures we have to date.
+However, they are imperfect; no timely dataset tracking these accidents exists.
+This is a key gap in our understanding of the safety of energy sources – and how their safety changes over time.

-This raises several questions as to which incidents should and shouldn’t be attributed to a given energy technology.
-For example, included in this database were deaths related to an incident where water from a water tank ruptured during a construction test at a solar factory.
+This raises several questions about which incidents should and shouldn’t be attributed to a given energy technology.
+For example, this database included deaths related to an incident in which water from a water tank ruptured during a construction test at a solar factory.
 It’s not clear whether these supply chain deaths should or shouldn’t be attributed to solar technologies.

-The comparability of these incidents across the different energy technologies is therefore difficult to assess with high certainty.
-One additional issue with this analysis by Sovacool et al. (2016) is that its database search was limited to English reports, or non-English reports that had been translated.
-Some of these comparisons could therefore be a slight over- or underestimate.
+Therefore, the comparability of these incidents across the different energy technologies is difficult to assess with high certainty.
+Another issue with this analysis by Sovacool et al. (2016) is that its database search was limited to English or non-English reports that had been translated.
+Therefore, some of these comparisons could be slightly over- or underestimated.
 It is, however, unlikely that the position of these technologies would change significantly – renewable and nuclear technologies would consistently come out with a much lower death rate than fossil fuels.
 Consistent data collection and tracking of incidents across all energy technologies would greatly improve these comparisons.

 We need improved estimates of the health impacts of the mining of minerals and materials for all energy sources

-The figures presented in this research that I rely on do not include any health impacts from radiation exposure from the mining of metals and minerals used in supply chains.
+The figures presented in this research that I rely on do not include any health impacts from radiation exposure from mining metals and minerals used in supply chains.

-While we might think that this would only have an impact on nuclear energy, analyses suggest that the carcinogenic toxicity of other sources – including solar, wind, hydropower, coal and gas are all significantly higher across their supply chains.13
+While we might think that this would only impact nuclear energy, analyses suggest that the carcinogenic toxicity of other sources – including solar, wind, hydropower, coal, and gas are all significantly higher across their supply chains.13

-These figures only measure potential exposure to toxic elements for workers.
-They do not give us estimates of potential death rates, which is why we do not include them in our referenced figures above.
+These figures only measure workers' potential exposure to toxic elements.
+They do not estimate potential death rates, so we do not include them in our referenced figures above.

-However, the inclusion of these figures would not change the relative results, overall.
+However, including these figures would not change the relative results overall.
 Fossil fuels – coal, in particular – have a higher carcinogenic toxicity than both nuclear and renewables.
-Hence the relative difference between them would actually increase, rather than decrease.
+Hence, the relative difference between them would actually increase rather than decrease.
 The key insight would still be the same: fossil fuels are much worse for human health, and both nuclear and modern renewables are similarly safe alternatives.

-However, estimates of the health burden of rare minerals in energy supply chains is still an important gap to fill, so that we can learn about their impact and ultimately reduce these risks moving forward.
+However, estimates of the health burden of rare minerals in energy supply chains are still an important gap to fill so that we can learn about their impact and ultimately reduce these risks moving forward.

 What was the death toll from Chernobyl and Fukushima?